laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier/pull/882

 Previously, when a customer wasn't a Stripe customer yet, the methods `upcomingInvoice`, `invoices` and `paymentMethods` would throw an `InvalidStripeCustomer` exception.
-This has been adjusted so these methods return a proper response without the need for creating a Stripe customer first.
+This has been adjusted so these methods return an empty collection for `invoices` and `paymentMethods` and `null` for `upcomingInvoice` without the need for creating a Stripe customer first.

 ## Renamed Exceptions